List of emperors of the Ming dynasty: Background

 The emperor, or huangdi, was the supreme head of state, a tradition that dated back to the Qin dynasty (221–206 BC) and was continued by the Ming dynasty.
 In theory, he held ultimate authority over all officials and generals, and the entire country was expected to obey his decrees.
 However, this power came at a cost, as the Hongwu Emperor tightly controlled his power through numerous purges.
 As the dynasty progressed, the successors of the Hongwu Emperor lacked his decisiveness and were constrained by traditional limitations.
 The emperor was not expected to make independent decisions regarding the direction of the country.
 Instead, memoranda and demands were presented to them with proposed solutions.
 The emperor's role was to either confirm the submitted proposals or negotiate an alternative solution with the submitters.
 Similarly, the emperors appointed officials and generals based on recommendations from the Ministry of Personnel or the Ministry of War.
 In the case of high dignitaries, the ruler was given a choice between two to three candidates.
 Major issues were typically discussed at official audiences or informal meetings, and it was necessary to reach a broad consensus among court dignitaries before making any significant decisions.

 During the reigns of the Hongwu Emperor and his successors, China generally experienced a period of economic growth and political stability.
 In the 17th century, a combination of climate changes and poor economic policies led to widespread famines and epidemics.
-As a result, the government's authority weakened, and numerous uprisings erupted.
+The government's authority weakened, and numerous uprisings erupted.
 In 1644, the rebel army successfully captured Beijing, leading to the suicide of the last Ming emperor, the Chongzhen Emperor.
 The leader of the uprising, Li Zicheng, declared himself the emperor of the new Shun dynasty.
 To defeat the rebels, Wu Sangui, the last Ming general in the northeast, invited the Manchu-led Eight Banners of the Qing dynasty to enter the Central Plains.
 The Manchus then occupied northern China that same year.